thomasdesr/roast/README.md

 ## Approach

 Roast takes a different approach by building on AWS's existing identity infrastructure.
-If you're already already using AWS IAM for identity management, Roast will leverages that same system for service-to-service authentication.
+If you're already using AWS IAM for identity management, then Roast makes it easy to leverage the same system for authentication.

 This approach can provide:
 - **Familiar identity model** - Use your existing IAM roles for service